YannisAm/Fintech/README.md

 ## About

-With this project I am trying to learn the blazor framework.
-I will make a web app about managing portfolios and securities.
-I will start from the basic and I will try to implement multiple things as the project grows.
+With this project, I am trying to learn the Blazor framework.
+I will make a web application about managing portfolios and securities.
+I will start with the basics, and I will try to implement multiple things as the project grows.

  ## Info

- If you have a suggestion or something better to implement please feel free to advice me!
+If you have a suggestion or something better to implement, please feel free to advise me!